 Also listed as GEOG 5300.
 An introduction to process geomorphology examining land-forms and their formative processes.
-Topics include weathering and slope, fluvial (river), coastal, aeolian (wind), glacial and periglacial processes.
+Topics include weathering and slope, fluvial, coastal, aeolian, glacial and periglacial processes, and the application of soils to geomorphology.
 This course makes use of some mathematical equations.
+Field trip required.